aahmad097/Tritium/README.md

 ## Under Development

-Below are some of the functionalities being developed:
+Below are some of the features being developed:

 * Ability to capture ^C and save state if process was killed manually
 * Ability to randomly choose a set of DCs to auth against